chadcatlett/pg-jq/README.md

 This is a toy PostgreSQL extension that exposes basic libjq functionality to PostgreSQL.

-Do not use for anything series.
+Do not use for anything serious.
 It might crash your DB server.
 You have been warned.

 This "project" depends on [the amazing pgx project.](https://github.com/zombodb/pgx)